jmccance/play-scala-seed/README.md

 ### Notes

 tl;dr: If your team isn't ready for category theory typeclasses, then use [Scalactic](https://scalactic.org)'s Or type.
 If you and your team are ready for Applicatives, use Cats or Scalaz.
-Regardless of which one you want to use, model your errors as an algebraic data type.
+Regardless of which one you want to use, com.example.contacts.model your errors as an algebraic data type.
 See Cats's [documentation on Xor](http://typelevel.org/cats/tut/xor.html#xor-in-the-small-xor-in-the-large) for a good discussion of how to do this.

 You could use lihaoyi's [sourcecode](https://github.com/lihaoyi/sourcecode) to add more information to the output if desired.